 Liquid dishwasher and oil

 You can make use of the dishwashing liquid you already have in your home, combining with oil to kill ants.
 The mixture will soak into the exoskeletons of the ants and make them suffocate and die quickly.
-Take half a tablespoon of liquid dish soap and oil with the same amount; canola and olive oil work great.
+Take half a tablespoon of liquid dish soap and oil with the same amount; canola and olive oil works great.
 Mix them with a quart of water and pour it into a sprayer.
 Spray the mixture directly into the nest and take care of the ants outside the nest in prior.

 Here are the most frequently asked questions about ants in vegetable gardens and how to get rid of them.
 You should also know about them to keep yourself knowledgeable about them: